 According to the US Bureau of Labor Statistics (BLS), the largest employers of epidemiologists are:

-Some epidemiologists (especially those who are also medical doctors) do fieldwork that can put them into contact with people who have infectious diseases or samples of contagious bacteria.
+Some epidemiologists (especially those who are also medical doctors) do fieldwork that can put them into contact with infectious diseases or samples of contagious bacteria.
 These epidemiologists have typically completed extensive procedural training to reduce the risk of catching the diseases they study.

 One commenter on Reddit was humble but blunt when discussing why they love their career in epidemiology: "As an epidemiologist, I don't have the same knowledge of how the body or medications works that a physician does... but I do have an understanding of health concepts and data.
 Enough so that, apparently, I can have more of an impact on life expectancy than physicians...
 In a way, I got the best of both worlds."